12th Annual Sunset Jazz at Lyndhurst Series

-This summer we are celebrating our 10th anniversary in Tarrytown, with a fresh new lineup of fantastic Jazz musicians who will be playing at Lyndhurst.
+This summer we’re celebrating our 12th anniversary in Tarrytown, with a new lineup of fantastic Jazz musicians who will be playing at Lyndhurst.

 Lyndhurst Concert Schedule

 July 7 – Fukushi Tainaka Organ Quartet

 Master drummer Fukushi Tainaka is one of the best-known Japanese Jazz musicians of his generation and one of the most in-demand drummers on the international Jazz scene.
 A longtime member of legendary alto saxophonist Lou Donaldson‘s group, Fukushi played alongside countless other prominent Jazz artists, including trumpet legends Dizzy Gillespie, Bill Hardman and Woody Shaw, guitarist George Benson, pianists Champian Fulton, Benny Green, Barry Harris and Junior Mance, and organist Dr. Lonnie Smith.

 A New York City native, Peter took classical piano lessons before switching to guitar in his early teens.
 After first becoming aware of blues artists Buddy Guy, Little Walter, Howlin’ Wolf and Muddy Waters, he became especially enamored of the blues guitar sounds of B.B.
 King and Albert King, teaching himself to play much of their music.
 While at Berklee in Boston, Peter was exposed to much of the Jazz vocabulary that would inform his later playing.
 Peter Hand has written over 250 original compositions and over 360 arrangements, scored for Jazz combos, nonet & ten-piece band, big band, string quartet, woodwind quintet, brass choir and symphony orchestra.